Eastwell Park: Demolition and rebuilding of Eastwell Manor

-In 1920, Lord Gerard put Eastwell for sale, later it was bought by Sir John Pennefather in 1924, who thought the newly remodelled 18th century house was way too large and demolished it.
-A much smaller house in a Neo-Elizabethan manor style was built on the same site from 1926–1928 using the material from the previous house, it was said that his intention was to create a house reflecting Eastwell medieval history, he was very excited about the rebuilding that he sleeps in tents with his architect on the garden, but Pennefather's health declined and he was overcome by blindness, he never lived in the house, instead putting it up for sale in 1928.
+In 1920, Lord Gerard put Eastwell for sale, it was bought by Osborn Dan in 1922, who never lived in the house and instead chose to remain nearby at his house in Wateringbury Place, He then sold Eastwell to Sir John Pennefather in 1924, who thought the newly remodelled 18th century house was way too large and demolished it.
+A much smaller house in a Neo-Elizabethan manor style was built on the same site from 1926–1928 using the material from the previous house, it was said that his architectural intention was to create a house reflecting Eastwell medieval history, he was very excited about the rebuilding that he sleeps in tents with his architect on the garden, but Pennefather's health declined and he was overcome by blindness, he never lived in the house, instead putting it up for sale in 1928.